Siyabulela Xuza

-Siyabulela Lethuxolo Xuza (born 1989) is a South African scientist, energy-engineering expert, entrepreneur and Harvard engineering graduate.
+Siyabulela Lethuxolo Xuza (born 1989) is a South African scientist, energy-engineering expert and entrepreneur.
 He is the founder and managing director of Galactic Energy Ventures, an investment company focused on the energy needs of emerging markets.
 He is the youngest member of the Africa 2.0 Energy Advisory Panel.

 In 2017 President Jacob Zuma presented Xuza with South Africa's highest honour, the Order of Mapungubwe for his contributions to scientific innovation.